-This is a really outstanding model.
+This is a really outstanding OLDER model from around 2001.
 The trunk is a bit thick, but the kit really captures the look and feel of a towering Indian elephant, and it is fairly simple to assemble.
 (Authors collection).

 The real power of elephants in WAB is based on

 Enemy cavalry and chariots that are not ‘used to the beasts”

 charge them at all and must flee or fire and flee as their charge

 the most effective use for the elephants.
 A solid line of them will hold

 must also pass

 a “Terror” check if they find themselves within 8” of an enemy elephant

 the start of their turn, this can rout the horsemen immediately!
 This

 demonstrated at the famous battle of Ipsus where the elephants of